enbyspiders/mutant-licenses/README.md

 # 🦠 Mutant Licenses
-A curated list of copy(far)left, ethical and queered open source software licenses.
+A curated list of copyleft, ethical and queered open source software licenses.

 ## Info